Posted on December 1, 2022 by admin

 225 g flour

 1 egg yolk

-you need 2 cookie cutter hearts (or the original Linzer cookie cutter, see link below), one 5 cm (2 inches) diameter, the other one smaller (2-3cm or 1 inch)
+2 cookie cutter heart shaped (or the original Linzer cookie cutter, see link below), one 5 cm (2 inches) diameter, the other one smaller (2-3cm or 1 inch)

 – Cut butter in cubes.

 – Place butter cubes, powdered sugar, flour, egg yolk and salt in a bowl and mix it with the kneading hooks first, then knead it with hands (have hands dusted with flour) until you get a smooth dough.

 – Wrap dough in foil and place it at least for 30 minutes in the fridge.

 – For the cookies roll the dough 2mm (less than 1/4 inch, so quite thin) and with a heart shaped cookie cutter cut about 80 hearts out of the dough; with the smaller cookie cutter cut 40 hearts out of the bigger hearts.